orchidsoftware/orchid.software/source/en/docs/index.md

 I recommend reading the “Laravel” documentation from beginning to end on [laravel.com](http://laravel.com).

 > To suggest improvements to this tutorial, [create a new issue](https://github.com/orchidsoftware/orchid.software/issues).
-If you have questions or find a documentation error, please indicate the chapter and accompanying text to indicate an error.
+If you have questions or find a documentation error, please indicate the chapter and accompanying the text to indicate an error.

 ## Introduction